nicolashery/nicolashery.com/posts/2014-09-07-integrating-d3js-visualizations-in-a-react-app.md

 That's it, we now have pagination!
 The `<Pagination>` component changes our "One Source Of Truth" through the convenience function `setAppState()`, which triggers a re-render and the new `data` and `domain` get passed down to the `<Chart>` component, causing `d3Chart` to display the correct "page" of data.
 If we wanted to remove the functionality, or use a different widget for it, all we need to do is remove or replace `<Pagination ... />` in `App.render()`.

-{% image "d3js-react-integration-02.png" "D3.js and React" "Adding the pagination widget" %}
+{% cloudinaryImage "d3js-react-integration-02.png" "D3.js and React" "Adding the pagination widget" %}

 We can also do something else with `App.state.data`.
 For example, let's add a `<Stats>` widget that will show some fancy **statistics** on the data being displayed: